 The homogeneous ensemble method is formalized in Algorithm \ref{alg:ensemblelearning}. \IncMargin{1.5em}

 \DecMargin{1.5em} The ensemble method is implemented in two steps.
-First, a population of $B$ base learners is trained using different data sets, or sampled \textit{multisets} from the available training data.
+First, a population of $B$ base learners is trained using different datasets, or different \textit{multisets} sampled from the available training data.
 Then, the predictions of the base learners are combined to form a single predictor by using an aggregation function $\phi$.
 Popular aggregation functions include the mean, median, or trimmed mean.
 Using different aggregation functions have different benefits, e.g.\ the mean reduces the mean square error (MSE), the median reduces the sensitivity to outliers, and the trimmed mean gives a compromise of both \cite{xu2020conformal_dynamic}.

 The multisets can be obtained from the training data by using several different methods, e.g.\ \textit{bootstrapping} or \textit{subsampling} \cite{kim2020jackknife}.
-Bootstrapping creates multiple samples from the original data by randomly sampling \textit{with} replacement \cite{hastieelementsstatistical}, where the sampled multi-sets often have the same size as the original dataset.
+Bootstrapping creates multiple samples from the original data by randomly sampling \textit{with} replacement \cite{hastieelementsstatistical}, where the sampled multisets often have the same size as the original dataset.
 Contrarily to bootstrapping, subsampling creates multisets from the original data by extracting subsets \textit{without} replacement.
 One of the earliest and simplest ensemble method is bootstrap aggregating, or \textit{bagging} for short.
 Bagging uses bootstrapping together with the mean aggregation function to create ensemble models.
 Subsample aggregating, or \textit{subagging}, is a variant of bagging, where subsampling replaces bootstrapping.